Lee Chamberlin: Career

-Chamberlin was a regular performer during the first two years of the esteemed series The Electric Company, and she made guest appearances in the television series What's Happening!!, Diff'rent Strokes, and NYPD Blue.
+Chamberlin got her big break in television in 1971, as part of the original cast of CTW children's show The Electric Company, appearing in the show’s first two years before leaving the show in 1973.
+Lee made guest appearances in the television series What's Happening!!, Diff'rent Strokes, and NYPD Blue.
 In 1979, she played the wife of James Earl Jones's character on the short-lived police drama Paris.
-Most notably she played Odile Harris in Roots: The Next Generations (1979).
-Her first recurring role in a major television sitcom was as Lucy Daniels in "All's Fair" from 1976-77.
-In the 1970s she appeared on shows such as Lou Grant and James at 16.
+Most notably she played Odile Harris in Roots: The Next Generations (1979) the love interest to Alex Hailey played by James Earl Jones.
+Her first recurring role in a major television sitcom was as Lucy Daniels in "All's Fair" from 1976 to 1977 that starred Bernadette Peters and Richard Crenna.
+In the 1970s, she appeared on shows such as Lou Grant and James at 16.

 In the early 1980s, Chamberlin appeared on The White Shadow.
-Other guest spots in the 1980s included Ryan's Four and Beat Street.
+Other guest spots in the 1980s included Ryan's Four and the film Beat Street. in the role of Alicia.
 In 1994; she played Commander Della Thorne in Viper.
 In 1998, she played Dr. Timmi in The Practice, and Judge Leslie Battles in To Have and To Hold.

 In 1999, Chamberlin made guest appearances on NewsRadio and Moesha.
 In 2000 she appeared in Any Day Now and City of Angels.
-From 1982-90, Chamberlin played Pat Baxter, the mother of Angela Baxter Hubbard on All My Children.
+From 1982 to 1990, Chamberlin played Pat Baxter, the mother of Angela Baxter Hubbard on All My Children.
 In 1997, she appeared in Diagnosis Murder (television series) as Judge Gwen Mosford.
 In 2002, she appeared on episodes of Touched by An Angel and Judging Amy.

 Chamberlin's first role in film was a small part in Up the Sandbox starring Barbra Streisand.
-She had a prominent role as Madame Zenobia in the film Uptown Saturday Night and the follow-up Let's Do it Again.
+She had a prominent role as Madame Zenobia in the United Artists film directed by Sidney Poitier Uptown Saturday Night and the follow-up Let's Do it Again.
 She also appeared in several television films including Long Journey Back (1978), Brave New World (1980), and Once Upon A Family (1980).
-Her final film role was in the short film Habeaus Corpus (2013).
+Her final film role was in the award-winning short film Habeaus Corpus (2013) directed by Booker T Mattison.
+Others in the film included Tim Reid, Chad L. Coleman (The Wire) Jamie Hector (The Wire).

 Death

-Chamberlin died of cancer at the age of 76 on May 25, 2014 in Chapel Hill, North Carolina.
-She was survived by a daughter, Ekayani and a son, Matthew.
+Chamberlin died of cancer at the age of 76 on May 25, 2014, in Chapel Hill, North Carolina.
+She was survived by a daughter, Erika Chamberlin and a son, Matthew Chamberlin, a sister and two grandchildren.